 Check out these curry recipes:

-- 2 Tbsp Coconut Oil or oil of your choice
+- 2 tablespoon Coconut Oil or oil of your choice

-- 1-2 Tbsp Red Curry Paste Maseri and Mae Ploy brand is a lot spicier, 2 Tbsp will be pretty spicy.
+- 1-2 tablespoon Red Curry Paste Maseri and Mae Ploy brand is a lot spicier, 2 tablespoon will be pretty spicy.
 If you are using the Thai Kitchen Brand, then you'll need to use double or more to get the same spice level and flavor.

 - 1 lb Sliced Chicken Breast or Protein of your choice